jpmcelderry/UCNE-database/README.txt

 python mysql.connector

 *USAGE*
 The database is relatively straightforward to use.
+To begin, set up a database in which to load the data and enter your credentials+database info into the relevant spots in the data/read_to_db.py and all .cgi scripts.
+The table within the database can be created and populated by running the data/read_to_db.py script.

 Fields can be mixed and matched for customized querying, and any field left blank simply won't be used as a filter.
 Note that the assemblies used when describing genome coordinates for human, mouse, and zebrafish are hg19, mm10, and danRer7 respectively.
 An explanation of the fields and their purpose:

 UCNE id:
 the UCNE ID, according to UCNEbase IDs